openzipkin/zipkin/zipkin-server/README.md

 defaultLookback | zipkin.ui.default-lookback | Default duration in millis to look back when finding traces.
 Affects the "Start time" element in the UI.
 Defaults to 3600000 (1 hour in millis). queryLimit | zipkin.ui.query-limit | Default limit for Find Traces.
 Defaults to 10. instrumented | zipkin.ui.instrumented | Which sites this Zipkin UI covers.
-Regex syntax. e.g. `http:\/\/example.com\/.*` Defaults to match all websites (`.*`).
+Regex syntax. e.g. `http:\/\/example.com\/.*` Defaults to match all websites (`.*`). logsUrl | zipkin.ui.logs-url | Logs query service url pattern.
+If specified, a button will appear on the trace page and will replace {traceId} in the url by the traceId.
+Not required.

 For example, if using docker you can set `ZIPKIN_UI_QUERY_LIMIT=100` to affect `$.queryLimit` in `/config.json`.